Look at this email I got from a reader:

 To relax, we need to stop being afraid.
 Stop being afraid of messing up.
 Stop being afraid of being awkward.
 When we’re afraid, we freeze.
 When we relax, we can just laugh it off– together.

 Everyone messes up from time to time.
 It’s not a big deal.

 Let me tell you a secret.
 I embrace my own awkwardness.
-I’m not always super cool and I mess up a lot, so do most of my friends.
-But it’s not a big deal, I just laugh about it with my friends and it turns into a great moment anyway.
+I’m not always super cool and I mess up a lot– but so do most of my friends!
+It’s not a big deal, and we just laugh about it and it turns into a great moment anyway.

-I love being able to relax like that, just having fun without judging myself or my friends.
+I love being able to relax like that– just having fun without judging or being judged.
 I think that’s one of the fundamentals of being funny.

 Viktor and I are reading all your comments.
-So please share your comments below now.
-We love to hear what this makes YOU think about.
+We love to hear what this makes YOU think about!